UKSPF: background

 Funded by UK Government logo

-Denbighshire County Council welcomes the UK Government’s announcement that the North Wales Regional Investment plan for the Shared Prosperity Fund has been approved.
+Denbighshire County Council welcomed the UK Government’s announcement in December 2022 that the North Wales Regional Investment plan for the Shared Prosperity Fund had been approved.

-On 13 April 2022, the UK Government published detail about how the UK Shared Prosperity Fund (UKSPF) will work (external website).
-This replaces funding which the council originally received from Europe.
+The UK Shared Prosperity Fund (UKSPF) replaces funding which the council originally received from the European Structural and Investment Programme (ESIF).

-Denbighshire County Council has been allocated a total of £25.6 million to invest over three years.
+Denbighshire County Council was allocated a total of £25.6 million from this fund to invest over three years.
 This is broken down into £21.2 million of core funding and £4.4 million for the national 'Multiply' programme.

-The plan will take account of the three themes of the fund as set out by Government:
+The plan takes account of the three themes of the fund as set out by Government:

 • Communities and place